RedisGraph/RedisGraph/docs/configuration.md

 # Query Configurations

-Some configurations may be set per query in the form of additional arguments after the query string.
-All per-query configurations are off by default unless using a language-specific client, which may establish its own defaults.
+The query timeout configuration may also be set per query in the form of additional arguments after the query string.
+This configuration is unset by default unless using a language-specific client, which may establish its own defaults.

 ## Query Timeout